weewx/weewx/docs_src/quickstarts/pip.md

 weectl station create
 ```

-The tool will ask you a series of questions, then create a directory `~/weewx-data` in your home
+The tool will ask you a series of questions, then create a directory
-directory with a new configuration file.
-It will also install skins, documentation, utilitiy files,
+`~/weewx-data` in your home directory with a new configuration file.
+It will
-and examples in the same directory.
+also install skins, documentation, utilitiy files, and examples in the same
+directory.
 After running `weewxd`, the same directory will be used to hold
 the database file and any generated HTML pages.
-It plays a role similar to `/home/weewx` in older
+It plays a role similar to
-versions of WeeWX but, unlike `/home/weewx`, it does not hold any code.
+`/home/weewx` in older versions of WeeWX but, unlike `/home/weewx`, it does
+not hold any code.

 If you already have a `/home/weewx` and wish to reuse it, see the [Upgrading
 guide](../upgrading.htm) and the [*Migrating setup.py installs to Version 5*](v5-upgrade.md).

-## Running `weewxd`
+## Run `weewxd`

 ### Run directly

-After the last step, the main program `weewxd` can be run directly like any
+The main program `weewxd` can be run directly like any other program.
+When
-other program:
+you run weewx this way, it will print data to the screen, and weewx will stop
+when you log out.

 ```shell
 weewxd